Adalab/modulo-4-evaluacion-final-AlbaGG25/README.md

 response
 - if the user has been added: {success: true, token: token, id: id}
 - if the request is unsuccessful: {"success": false, msg: 'Error' }

+### Log in
+request POST /api/login

+response
+- if the credentials are correct: {success: true, token, username: username}
+- if the credentials are incorrect: { success: false, error: "Las credenciales que has introducido no son válidas" }